 - IT security technologies for prevention, detection and reaction

-In our opinion, a goal- and application-oriented as well as responsible design of digitization within the backbone of the population and industry - the energy supply - can only be successfully with a strongly interdisciplinary approach and simultaneous access to profound knowledge.
-We therefore work in close cooperation with other departments of Fraunhofer FIT and partners, such as other Fraunhofer Institutes (e.g. Fraunhofer FKIE) or the Institute for High Voltage Technology at RWTH Aachen University.
+In our opinion, a goal- and application-oriented as well as responsible design of digitization within the backbone of the population and industry – the energy supply – can only be successfully with a strongly interdisciplinary approach and simultaneous access to profound knowledge.
+We therefore work in close cooperation with other departments of Fraunhofer FIT and partners, such as other Fraunhofer Institutes (e.g. Fraunhofer FKIE) or the Institute for High Voltage Equipment and Grids, Digitalization and Power Economicsand the Institute for Automation of Complex Power Systems at RWTH Aachen University.